-You and your partner have joint Critical Illness Cover in place to cover the mortgage on your property.
-This cover has a term of 25 years and is payable as a decreasing lump sum assuming an interest rate of 7%.
-Unfortunately 8 years later you split up and agree to separate.
+You and your partner have joint Critical Illness cover in place to cover the mortgage on your property.
+This cover has a term of 25 years and is payable as a decreasing lump sum with a chosen interest rate of 7% to cover the mortgage.
+Unfortunately, eight years later you split up and agree to separate.